Maryam-NouriAiin/NouriAiinBio381/README.md

 # Computational Biology

 This is where I'll be posting my homework assignments and projects for the course.
-I'm excited to use this platform to showcase my progress, collaborate with classmates, and dive into the fascinating world of computational biology.

 <div style="background-color: #a2ac94 ; color: #000; padding: 10px; border-radius: 5px;">